 Carsten is a senior economist at IPPR’s Centre for Economic Justice.
 He leads the work on macroeconomics and structural economic reform.

 Carsten also previously worked at the International Monetary Fund on fiscal policy.
-He holds a Masters in Economics from Warwick University, a Masters in Economic Sociology from LSE and a Bachelors in Philosophy & Economics from University of Bayreuth.
+He holds a master's in economics from Warwick University, a master's in economic sociology from LSE and a bachelor's in philosophy and economics from University of Bayreuth.